Fifth Ward (film): Release

 Fifth Ward was shown at the Austin Film Festival on October 3, 1997.
 It was later shown at the New Orleans Black Film Festival where it won Best Picture.
 The movie was later distributed by York/Maverick Entertainment and released nationwide in March 2000 to Blockbuster and Hollywood Video and later ran on BET Action PPV.

 Reception

 When screened at the SXSW Film Festival, Fifth Ward received mixed reviews.
 Despite "good intentions", Variety referred to the film as "crudely amateurish."
 Similarly, The Austin Chronicle echoed the same sentiments, commenting, "Despite Fifth Ward's ambitious style and noble, socially conscious storyline" it is "a messy mix of bad lighting, muddy sound, and thudding hip hop that sounds like it was recorded in a closet."
 In spite of reviews, the movie was distributed by York/Maverick Entertainment and released nationwide in March 2000 to Blockbuster and Hollywood Video and later ran on BET Action PPV.

 Sequel

-A TV sequel to the film, 5th Ward The Series started airing on UMC on March 2, 2018, and consisted of six episodes.
-The series was renewed for a second season which will also consist of six episodes and air early 2020.
+A TV sequel to the film, 5th Ward The Series, started airing on UMC on March 2, 2018, and consisted of six episodes.
+The series was renewed for a second season which also consisted of six episodes and aired between summer and fall in 2020.